Poison Ivy Toxicodendron radicans

 Due to increased CO2 in the atmosphere, poison ivy is growing larger with more potent oils.
 It is the urushiol oil (mixture pentadecylcatechols) that causes the reaction that typically presents within 48 hours of exposure, but can occur immediately or even a week later.
 Urishol is most concentrated in the plant roots.

-Found as a ground plant, climbing vine and sometimes a shrub, Poison Ivy causes much misery.
+Found as a ground plant, climbing vine, a shrub, or even looking like a young tree.
+Poison Ivy causes much misery.

 In the spring, young leaves are reddish, have notches on the leaf edge (not saw-toothed) and have a red stem.
 In summer, the leaves are rounder with an irregular, non-symmetric almond shape.
 Greenish-white to yellowish flowers bloom from May to early July.
 In autumn, the leaves can be red again and many plants show clusters of small white berries.
 In winter, the leaves die back, but the climbing roots and offshoot stems are visible though hard to distinguish as poison ivy).